pilotmoon/PopClip-Extensions/README.md

 |General error.
 (PopClip will show an "X".)|Throw any error.
 (Example: `throw new Error('message')`.)| Exit code `1`|Throw error with code `501`.
 (Example: `error "message" number 501`.)|
 |Error with user's settings, or not signed in.
 (PopClip will show an "X" and pop up the extension's options UI.)|Throw error with specific message 'Not signed in'.
 (Example: `throw new Error('Not signed in')`.)| Exit code `2`|Throw error with code `502`.
 (Example: `error "message" number 502`.)|

-## Key Combo format
+## Key Combo Format

-Key presses may be expressed either as a string or a dictionary.

-### Key code string format

 _(This section contains documentation for a beta version of PopClip.)_

+Key presses may be expressed either as a number, a string, or a dictionary.

+### Key Combo Number Format

+When just a number is given, it is interpreted as a *Mac virtual key code*. the corresponding key is pressed directly, with no modifiers.
+[This StackOverflow question](http://stackoverflow.com/questions/3202629/where-can-i-find-a-list-of-mac-virtual-key-codes) gives virtual key codes for all the keys.

+### Key Combo String Format

-The string format is a convenient human-readable format that can specify a key character and modifiers.
+The string format is a convenient human-readable format that can specify a key and modifiers.
 It is simply a space-separated list of one or more modifiers (order does not matter), followed by the key to press.
+The key combo string is not case sensitive.

 Some examples:
+*  `command b` or `command B`- _Hold command, and press 'b' key_
-*  `option shift .` - _Holds option, shift and presses the dot key._
+*  `option shift .` - _Hold option and shift, and press the dot key_
-*  `command B`
-*  `command space`
+*  `command space` - _Hold command, and press space bar_
-*  `f1` _- The F1 key on its own with no modifiers_
+*  `f1` - _The F1 key on its own with no modifiers_
-*  `A` _- The 'A' key on its own with no modifiers_
-*  `option 0x4b` _- 0x4b is the  numeric code for 'Keypad Divide'_
+*  `option 0x4b` - _0x4b is the  numeric code for 'Keypad Divide'_

-The key code string is not case sensitive.
-(Key characters will automatically be converted to uppercase).

 The **key** is specified in one of the following ways:

 * **As a character.** For keys which produce a single character.
 Examples: `A`, `;`, `9`.
 * **As a key name.** The following are supported: `return`, `space`, `delete`, `escape`, `left`, `right`, `down`, `up`, and `f1`, `f2`, etc. to `f19`.
 * **As a virtual key code.** For more esoteric keys you can specify the virtual key code numerically.
 This can be as a decimal number, or a hexadecimal number (starting with `0x`).
-[This StackOverflow question](http://stackoverflow.com/questions/3202629/where-can-i-find-a-list-of-mac-virtual-key-codes) gives virtual key codes for all the keys.

 The **modifiers** are specified with the following keywords: